 In today’s world, Workflow Automation has become useful to complete any range of tasks with ease and convenience.
-Workflows can be used to automate tasks that consist of Approvals, Notifications, Status Updates, etc. which are highly repetitive and manual tasks.
+Workflows can be used to automate automate business processes that consist of Approvals, Notifications, Status Updates, etc. which are highly repetitive and manual tasks.
 Nintex is among many tools used to create and run workflows.
 But what makes Nintex special is its user-friendly interface and visualization when compared to other tools such as SharePoint Designer.
 It also provides many functionalities such as LDAP, web service, SQL Queries, etc. during the execution of the workflow.
 It provides Drag-and-Drop actions to make it easy to automate the most sophisticated processes easily.

 Table of Content